 One issue that is important is highlighting Ethiopian Israeli activists and leaders.
 This is especially true in English speaking forums where there is often a divide between Hebrew speaking black Jews in Israel and diaspora discussions about Jews of color or black Jews.
 This includes a lack of awareness sometimes regarding Ethiopian Jews and their struggles in Israel.

 In recent years we have seen a variety of American publications run articles about “Black Jews you should know,” that don’t mention even one black Jew in Israel.
 Considering the rise in intersectionality awareness one would think that Ethiopian Jews and their issues would appeal to discussions around the world about discrimination, integration, police profiling and these types of issues.
 Yet, articles too often still neglect to include Ethiopian voices, even when having a “roundtable” in the US with voices from Jewish minority communities.
 A series of articles in May 2020 discussed “Jews of color” and even used a photo of Ethiopian Jews, without mentioning the 150,000 members of the community.
 A list of writers “writers who perfectly capture what it’s like for Jews of color,” didn’t even include one Jew of color from the community in Israel.
+An article at Heyalma on February 16, 2021 mentioned Black Jews who had lived in the UK or US and even “Rabbi Gershom Sizomu, rabbi of the Abayudaya Jewish community in Uganda, is the first native-born Black rabbi in Sub-Saharan Africa,” but not one Ethiopian Black Jew or any Black Jews or Jews of color in Israel.
+The same publication has highlighted Ethiopian Jewish articles in the past though here and here and here.

 To begin to remedy this and provide a handy list of black Ethiopian Jewish leaders, activists, personalities, celebrities, authors, producers, politicians and other influences, I began to compile some names with links.
 This is a work in progress and the names appear in no particular order.